AlixPa/japanese-writing-practice/README.md

 ## About the code

 The whole infra / DB / Server (backend) has been coded by my little hands, so feel free to open any issues if you find anything.
-(There is certainly bugs here and there, but they are hand-made <3)
+(There are certainly bugs here and there, but they are hand-made <3)

-The whole frontend has been massively gpt-generated (except for some configs/proxies), so feel free to not read it.
+The whole frontend has been massively gpt-generated (except for some configs/proxies/file structure), so feel free to not read it.
 I promise I will someday learn React but you cannot change my mind on the fact that React enjoyers are psychopaths.